Python-Programming-DS/get-started-github-lili1501/SP-Profile.md

 ## 🚀 About Me
 I’m a data enthusiast with a background in **Electrical Engineering** and professional experience as a **Data Analyst**.
-Currently, I’m pursuing my **Master’s in Data Science & Artificial Intelligence** at the University of Florida.
+Currently, I’m pursuing my **Master’s in Applied Data Science** at the University of Florida.

 ## 📚 What I’m Learning
 - Advanced **Machine Learning** and **Deep Learning** (PyTorch, TensorFlow, Transformers, Keras)